 Add socks over the liner and not directly on the skin, unless otherwise instructed.
 Socks should always be pulled fully and smoothly over the limb because wrinkles can cause abrasions or irritate the skin.
-You may fold the top of the sock over the socket brim if you desire.
 If you have a locking liner, check that the sock is NOT wrapped around the pin, as this may cause it to get stuck in the lock.